cheryllium/easy-html-css/_lessons/19-fancy-link-effects.md

 To style a hovered link, we simple write `a:hover` instead of `a` in our CSS.
 The `:hover` here is called a "pseudo-class" and it's a magical way of saying "select an `a` tag only when it is hovered".

-To test this out, let's add a rule that puts a line through the link when it is hovered over, using the `text-decoration` property.
+To test this out, let's add a rule that underlines the link when it is hovered over, using the `text-decoration` property.

 ```
 #sidebar a:hover {
-  text-decoration: line-through;
+  text-decoration: underline;
 }
 ```

 The selector `#sidebar a:hover` means: "select every `a` tag that is being hovered over, and is in the `#sidebar` element".

 Now, refresh the page and try hovering over the link.
-There will now be a line through it.
-However, notice that all of the CSS we wrote for the `a` tag still applies.
-That's because the link is still using an `a` tag.
-The browser will apply all of that first, and then add the styles for `a:hover` over top of that.
+Now, it will be underlined when we hover.
+However, notice that all of the CSS we wrote for `#sidebar a` still applies: the display block, colors, borders and spacing.
+That's because the link is still an `a` tag in the `#sidebar`, even when it is hovered over.
+The browser will apply the styles for `#sidebar a` first, and then add the styles for `#sidebar a:hover` over top of that.

-It will use the `a:hover` rules for any properties they both have.
-For example, we already `text-decoration: none;` on our `a` tag.
-Our `a:hover` rule changes this for hovered links, but everything else stays the same.
+For properties defined by both, it will go with the `a:hover` rules because that selector is more specific.
+For example, we already `text-decoration: none;` on the selector that only contains the `a` tag.
+Our `a:hover` rule changes this for hovered links, so they appear underlined, but everything else stays the same.

 <div class="screenshot">
   <img src="/assets/ch19_1.png" />